manavspg2/Youtube-Comments-Filter/README.md

 5) Shakira

  The data was pre-processed using a text classifier.
 Multinomial Naive Bayes classification algorithm was used in the main application along with flask framework.
 The framework used was flask as   it more flexible in use for small-scale applications.

+You can find a Chrome extension(https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) that will modify CORS headers on the fly in your application.
+Obviously, this is Chrome only, but I like that it works with zero changes anywhere at all.
+You can use it for debugging your app on a local machine (if everything works in production).